Questions to ask your doctor before surgery

 If you have RA and are considering surgery to repair or replace a damaged joint or related structure, it is important that you get as much information as you can before making your decision.
 If you are living with severe joint pain and loss of normal joint function, surgery can make a big difference and provide dramatic results, including relief of pain and restoration of at least some joint function.

 Having surgery is not always the best decision.
-There may be other noninvasive treatments or management approaches, including physical therapy, medication, exercise, or diet, that may provide relief of symptoms without the trauma of surgery.
+There may be other noninvasive treatments or management approaches, including medications, physical therapy, medication, exercise, or diet, that may provide relief of symptoms without the trauma of surgery.
 However, if you’ve tried everything and still suffer from pain and disability, surgery may be the answer.

 Getting informed about surgery

 There are a number of questions that you should ask your doctor and/or orthopedic surgeon to make sure that you are fully educated about the risks and benefits of surgery, as well as how best to prepare for surgery and what to expect afterwards.

 We’ve included a selection of important questions below, with answers and advice that should serve not as an end, but as a starting point for discussion with your doctor.
 As is the case whenever you are having an important discussion with your doctor, remember to bring pen and paper for notes, so that you can get the answers you need and so that you’ll be able to remember them later on when you get home.
 Having an extra set of ears with you (in the form of a friend or family member) can also be helpful in terms of capturing the content of what you discuss.

 Questions to ask your doctor if you are considering surgery